belmead/hugo-blog/content/posts/paradox of agency.md

 A non-insignificant amount of advertising (mostly for goods rather than services) revolves around selling the concept of deserving the thing: You deserve a beer, vacation, beer on a vacation, et cetera.
 An especially bold advertiser will take the risk of providing a reason you are in this state of deserving: You deserve a beer because you worked hard.
 Wasn't it a long day?
 The vulnerability here is predicated on the hearer having fulfilled the task that puts them in the state of deserving.

 This is tablestakes rewarding — participation trophies for (in this scenario) those of drinking age.
-I have no formal education in marketing, but as a passive observer (and not-infrequent collaborator with marketing teams), it's my passive observation that a good deal of marketing is predicated on infantalizing the listener (or viewer, reader...).
+I have no formal education in marketing, but as a passive observer (and not-infrequent collaborator with marketing teams), a good deal of marketing is predicated on infantalizing the listener (or viewer, reader...).
 A key differentiator (possibly <em>the</em> differentiator, with regard to mental capacity) between children and adults is the capacity to assume responsibility.

 ∀x(P(x)∧R(x)→A(x))